Child Adoption Laws can help protect you and your child from uncertainty and confusion

 (3) The clerk of the court before which petitions for leave to adopt another are pending shall periodically notify the court and the Department of Human Services of all such petitions which have been pending before the court for more than six months without final disposition pursuant to subsection (1) of this section.

-(4) The clerk of the court before which a petition is filed for leave to adopt a minor child shall provide to the Director of Human Services a copy of the court’s order of disposition of the petition.
+(4) The clerk of the court before which a petition is filed for leave to adopt a minor child shall provide to the Director of Human Services a copy of the courts order of disposition of the petition.
 [1965 c.188 §2; 1983 c.369 §3; 1987 c.814 §2; 1993 c.33 §292; 1993 c.546 §117; 2003 c.576 §143]

-109.308 Confidentiality of petitioners.
-In any adoption proceeding that is contested or in which citation is required to be served, the court may preserve the confidentiality of the names and addresses of the petitioners for the adoption if it finds that to do so is in the best interests of the child.
-[Formerly 109.235]
+In an adoption proceeding that is contested or in which a summons is required to be served, the court may preserve the confidentiality of the names and addresses of the petitioners for the adoption if the court finds that to do so is in the best interests of the child.
+[Formerly 109.235; 2005 c.369 §2]

-109.309 Petition for adoption; residency requirement; where filed; venue; notice; placement report; fee; rules.
-(1) Any person may petition the circuit court for leave to adopt another person and, if desired, for a change of the other person’s name.
-One petitioner, the child, one parent or the person, who is not an adoption agency, consenting to the adoption as required under ORS 109.312 (1) must be a resident of this state.
-As used in this subsection, “resident” means a person who has resided in this state continuously for a period of six months prior to the date of the petition.
+(1) Any person may petition the circuit court for leave to adopt another person and, if desired, for a change of the other persons name.
+One petitioner, the child, one parent or the person, who is not an adoption agency, consenting to the adoption as required under ORS 109.312 (Consent to adoption) (1) must be a resident of this state.
+As used in this subsection, resident means a person who has resided in this state continuously for a period of six months prior to the date of the petition.

 (A) The minor child resided in this state for at least six consecutive months including periods of temporary absence;